kenthejr/dids-memo-fields/hip-55.md

 ---
 hip: 0000
-title: Using DIDs in Hedera Entity memo fields
+title: Decentralized Identifiers in Memo Fields
 author: author@author.com
 type: Standards Track
 category: Application
 status: Draft
 created: 2020-3-16
 discussions-to:
-updated: 2020-3-16
+updated: 2021-4-27
-requires:
-replaces:
-superseded-by:
 ---

 ## Abstract

-This specification provides a standard way to use Decentralized Identifiers (DIDs) within the memo fields of Hedera state entity memo fields and thereby support the issuance of Verifiable Credentials about Hedera state entities.
+This specification provides a standard way to use Decentralized Identifiers (DIDs) within Hedera state entity memo fields and thereby support the issuance of Verifiable Credentials about Hedera state entities.
 Just as the owner of a Hedera entity demonstrates that ownership and so claims associated authorizations via signatures with the private key(s) corresponding to the entity, a controller of a DID demonstrates that control via signatures with (likely) a different private key.
 Consequently, the DID controller can, when engaging in off-Hedera interactions, effectively demonstrate their association to the Hedera state entity without any on-Hedera transaction.

 ## Motivation

-Entities (such as accounts, topics, and tokens) on Hedera have a memo field, allowing for an arbitrary string (less than 100 bytes) to be attached to the entity.
-Entity memos are distinct from memos on transactions, a memo on an entity is persisted in Hedera state.
+Entities (such as accounts, topics, and tokens) on Hedera have a memo field, allowing for an arbitrary string of less than 100 bytes to be attached to the entity.
+Entity memos are distinct from memos on transactions.
+A memo on an entity is persisted in Hedera state.

 Decentralized Identifiers (DIDs) [0], as supported by the Hedera DID Method [1], provide a useful format for populating the memo fields.

 According to the W3C, a DID, is “a globally unique identifier that does not require a centralized registration authority because it is registered with distributed ledger technology or other form of decentralized network.”

-DIDs can be dereferenced or resolved to a DID Document - a set of data that describes the subject of a DID, including mechanisms, such as public keys that the DID subject can use to authenticate itself and prove their association with the DID.
+DIDs can be dereferenced or resolved to a DID Document - a set of data that describes the subject of a DID, including mechanisms like public keys that the DID subject can use to authenticate itself and prove association with the DID.
 DID Documents are graph-based data structures that are typically expressed using JSON-LD.

-Relative to other identifier formats, DIDs have the advantages of
+Relative to other identifier formats, DIDs have the advantages of being:

-- Standardized
+- standardized
-- Guaranteed global uniqueness
+- guaranteed global uniqueness
-- Resolvable into a DID Document carrying useful metadata , e.g. keys , endpoints, etc.
+- resolvable into a DID Document carrying useful metadata (e.g. keys, endpoints, etc)
-- Can be cryptographically ‘claimed’ by creating a signature with a private key that corresponds to the public key & signature within the DID Document
+- cryptographically ‘claimable’ by creating a signature with a private key that corresponds to the public key & signature within the DID Document
-- When their lifecycle is tracked via HCS as in the Hedera DID Method, provable provenance of changes to the DID Document, e.g. for key rotation, introduction of additional endpoints etc.
+- provable when their lifecycle is tracked via HCS as in the Hedera DID Method

 ## Rationale